-C&EN produces authoritative, award-winning journalism about the world of chemistry, including coverage of recent advances in research, education, industry, funding, and regulatory policy.
-It is published by the American Chemical Society , the world’s largest scientific society dedicated to a single discipline, and it is widely considered one of the major benefits of ACS membership.
-C&EN’s weekly print magazine reaches more than 156,000 members of ACS, and its website receives more than 7 million page views per year.
+C&EN (Chemical & Engineering News) produces authoritative, award-winning journalism about the world of chemistry, including coverage of recent advances in research, education, industry, funding, and regulatory policy.
+It is published by the American Chemical Society (ACS), the world’s largest scientific society dedicated to a single discipline, and is widely considered one of the major benefits of ACS membership.
+C&EN’s weekly print magazine reaches more than 150,000 members of ACS, and its website receives more than 7 million page views per year.

-Each year C&EN seeks a science-writing editorial fellow.
-During the paid, six-month stint (starting around June), the editorial fellow is expected to work for C&EN full time (40 hours per week).
-The editorial fellow ideally will be based in our Washington, D.C., headquarters; however, candidates unable to relocate may be considered.
+C&EN seeks a science-writing editorial fellow for 2020.
+During a paid, 6-month stint (starting around June), the editorial fellow is expected to work for C&EN full time (40 hours/week).
+The editorial fellow will be based in our Washington, D.C., headquarters.
 Starting and ending dates are flexible.

 Candidates should be highly motivated students or recent graduates with demonstrated interest in science writing and at least a bachelor's degree in chemistry or a related field.
 Editorial fellows should be prepared to report and write on daily and weekly deadlines.

-Please send a cover letter, résumé, and at least two to three science-writing samples to Lauren Wolf, deputy editorial director, at email@example.com.
-We highly encourage applicants to include multimedia samples if available.
+Please send a cover letter, resume, and at least 2-3 science-writing samples to Katherine Bourzac, senior correspondent, at firstname.lastname@example.org.
+Strong applications will include samples written in a journalistic style and will demonstrate a flair for reporting complex science stories in an accessible manner.
+We encourage applicants to include additional multimedia samples if available.

 Deadline for applications is Feb.
 21, 2020.
 C&EN plans to make a decision by March 6, 2020.